rrmhearts/android-nougat-service/README.md

 # android-nougat-service
 This is an example system service for Android 7.1 Nougat.
 There are no updated examples for Nougat and onward, so I thought I would contribute for everyone.
 This is for AOSP development, not application development

+Look at the commit "*Foo system service init*" to see an excellent Diff of the implementation.

 ## How-To
 Add the necessary files.
 Ensure that you modify the files that already exist in your system, do not just overwrite them!
 For instance, /frameworks/base/Android.mk needs one line added to your system.